-- There are many types of smoke detectors available for home use. - The most common type of detector is called "photoelectric" because its sensing chamber uses a beam of light and a light sensor. - All approved smoke detectors, regardless of type, will offer adequate protection provided they are installed and maintained properly.

-The following are smoke detector requirements as they presently exist in the Burbank Municipal Code, Section 9-2-907.2.10.5.1.2 and Section 907.2.10.5.2
+There are many types of smoke detectors available for home use.
+The most common type of detector is called "photoelectric" because its sensing chamber uses a beam of light and a light sensor.
+All approved smoke detectors, regardless of type, will offer adequate protection provided they are installed and maintained properly.
+The following are smoke detector requirements as they presently exist in the Burbank Municipal Code, Section 9-2-905.3(a) and in accordance with Section 907.2.11.1 to 907.2.11.4 of the CFC.